United States Electoral College: Alternative methods of choosing electors

 Before the advent of the "short ballot" in the early 20th century (as described in Selection process) the most common means of electing the presidential electors was through the general ticket.
 The general ticket is quite similar to the current system and is often confused with it.
-In the general ticket, voters cast ballots for individuals running for presidential elector (while in the short ballot, voters cast ballots for an entire slate of electors).
+In the general ticket, voters cast ballots for individuals running for presidential elector.
+In the short ballot, voters cast ballots for an entire slate of electors.

 In the general ticket, the state canvass would report the number of votes cast for each candidate for elector, a complicated process in states like New York with multiple positions to fill.
 Both the general ticket and the short ballot are often considered at-large or winner-takes-all voting.
-The short ballot was adopted by the various states at different times; it was adopted for use by North Carolina and Ohio in 1932.
+The short ballot was adopted by the various states at different times.
+It was adopted for use by North Carolina and Ohio in 1932.
 Alabama was still using the general ticket as late as 1960 and was one of the last states to switch to the short ballot.